East India Company: Saltpetre trade

 Sir John Banks, a businessman from Kent who negotiated an agreement between the king and the company, began his career in a syndicate arranging contracts for victualling the navy, an interest he kept up for most of his life.
 He knew that Samuel Pepys and John Evelyn had amassed a substantial fortune from the Levant and Indian trades.
 He became a director and later, as governor of the East India Company in 1672, he arranged a contract which included a loan of £20,000 and £30,000 worth of saltpetre—also known as potassium nitrate, a primary ingredient in gunpowder—for the King "at the price it shall sell by the candle"—that is by auction—where bidding could continue as long as an inch-long candle remained alight.

-Outstanding debts were also agreed and the company permitted to export 250 tons of saltpetre.
+Outstanding debts were also agreed, and the company was permitted to export 250 tons of saltpetre.
 Again in 1673, Banks successfully negotiated another contract for 700 tons of saltpetre at £37,000 between the king and the company.
-So high was the demand from armed forces that the authorities sometimes turned a blind eye on the untaxed sales.
+So high was the demand from armed forces that the authorities sometimes turned a blind eye to the untaxed sales.
 One governor of the company was even reported as saying in 1864 that he would rather have the saltpetre made than the tax on salt.